hmrc/self-assessment-end-to-end-service-guide/source/documentation/end-to-end-user-journeys.html.md

 Individuals with agents must also register for Self Assessment themselves - the agent cannot do it for them.

-They can do this on GOV.UK via their Personal Tax Account, which they can access at [HMRC services: sign in or register](https://www.gov.uk/log-in-register-hmrc-online-services).
+They do this on GOV.UK via their Personal Tax Account, which they access at [HMRC services: sign in or register](https://www.gov.uk/log-in-register-hmrc-online-services).
 We encourage you to include this link in your software.

 ## Authorise agent

 Agents must obtain authorisation from their clients to act on their behalf before they can use this service.

-They can do this on GOV.UK at [Agent authorisation to deal with HMRC](https://www.gov.uk/guidance/client-authorisation-an-overview).
+They do this on GOV.UK at [Agent authorisation to deal with HMRC](https://www.gov.uk/guidance/client-authorisation-an-overview).
 We encourage you to include this link in your software.

 ## Choose software